A foam roller is a wonderful health and fitness accessory - but use it wrongly and you could end up doing yourself more harm than good.

 Foam rollers should also be kept safely away from fireplaces, heaters and other sources of heat.

-It you always keep safety in mind and take on board the tips and advice above, you have many trouble-free and rewarding sessions with your foam roller.
+It you always keep safety in mind and take on board the tips and advice above, you will have many trouble-free and rewarding sessions with your foam roller.